American Electric Power (NASDAQ:AEP) Issues FY 2021 Earnings Guidance

 American Electric Power (NASDAQ:AEP) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $4.650-$4.750 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.680.
 The company issued revenue guidance of -.

-American Electric Power (NASDAQ:AEP) last released its quarterly earnings data on Wednesday, October 27th.
-The company reported $1.43 earnings per share for the quarter, missing the consensus estimate of $1.46 by ($0.03).
-The company had revenue of $4.60 billion during the quarter, compared to the consensus estimate of $4.30 billion.
-American Electric Power had a net margin of 14.61% and a return on equity of 10.72%.
-The business’s revenue was up 12.2% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $1.47 EPS.
-On average, equities research analysts predict that American Electric Power will post 4.7 earnings per share for the current year.
+American Electric Power (NASDAQ:AEP) last posted its quarterly earnings data on Wednesday, October 27th.
+The company reported $1.43 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.46 by ($0.03).
+The firm had revenue of $4.60 billion for the quarter, compared to analyst estimates of $4.30 billion.
+American Electric Power had a return on equity of 10.72% and a net margin of 14.61%.
+The business’s quarterly revenue was up 12.2% on a year-over-year basis.
+During the same period in the previous year, the business posted $1.47 EPS.
+Sell-side analysts expect that American Electric Power will post 4.7 EPS for the current year.

-AEP has been the subject of a number of recent research reports.
-Bank of America upgraded shares of American Electric Power from a neutral rating to a buy rating and set a $86.88 price target for the company in a research note on Monday, July 26th.
-Morgan Stanley decreased their price target on shares of American Electric Power from $108.00 to $106.00 and set an overweight rating for the company in a research note on Tuesday, October 19th.
-Wells Fargo & Company decreased their price target on shares of American Electric Power from $96.00 to $93.00 and set an equal weight rating for the company in a research note on Friday, July 23rd.
-Finally, Mizuho decreased their price target on shares of American Electric Power from $91.00 to $86.00 and set a buy rating for the company in a research note on Wednesday.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and six have given a buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of Buy and an average target price of $93.27.
+Several research firms have recently weighed in on AEP.
+Mizuho dropped their price objective on shares of American Electric Power from $91.00 to $86.00 and set a buy rating for the company in a report on Wednesday.
+Wells Fargo & Company dropped their price objective on shares of American Electric Power from $96.00 to $93.00 and set an equal weight rating for the company in a report on Friday, July 23rd.
+Morgan Stanley decreased their price target on shares of American Electric Power from $108.00 to $106.00 and set an overweight rating on the stock in a research note on Tuesday, October 19th.
+Finally, Bank of America raised shares of American Electric Power from a neutral rating to a buy rating and set a $86.88 price target on the stock in a research note on Monday, July 26th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of Buy and a consensus price target of $93.27.

-In related news, CEO Nicholas K. Akins sold 2,100 shares of the business’s stock in a transaction dated Wednesday, September 1st.
-The shares were sold at an average price of $89.76, for a total value of $188,496.00.
-Following the transaction, the chief executive officer now directly owns 98,672 shares of the company’s stock, valued at approximately $8,856,798.72.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-0.14% of the stock is currently owned by insiders.
+In other American Electric Power news, CEO Nicholas K. Akins sold 2,100 shares of the firm’s stock in a transaction that occurred on Friday, October 1st.
+The shares were sold at an average price of $81.79, for a total value of $171,759.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+0.14% of the stock is owned by corporate insiders.

-A hedge fund recently raised its stake in American Electric Power stock.
-Morgan Stanley grew its stake in shares of American Electric Power Company, Inc. (NASDAQ:AEP) by 20.8% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 6,163,616 shares of the company’s stock after buying an additional 1,061,831 shares during the period.
+An institutional investor recently raised its position in American Electric Power stock.
+Morgan Stanley lifted its position in shares of American Electric Power Company, Inc. (NASDAQ:AEP) by 20.8% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 6,163,616 shares of the company’s stock after purchasing an additional 1,061,831 shares during the quarter.
 Morgan Stanley owned 1.23% of American Electric Power worth $521,379,000 at the end of the most recent reporting period.
 73.60% of the stock is currently owned by institutional investors and hedge funds.

 American Electric Power Co, Inc engages in the business of generation, transmission and distribution of electricity.
 It operates through the following segments: Vertically Integrated Utilities, Transmission & Distribution Utilities, AEP Transmission Holdco and Generation & Marketing.
 The Vertically Integrated Utilities segment engages in the generation, transmission and distribution of electricity for sale to retail and wholesale customers through assets owned and operated by its subsidiaries.